Equity turnover definition

 What is Equity Turnover?

 Equity turnover is a ratio that measures the proportion of a company's sales to its stockholders' equity.
 The intent of the measurement is to determine the efficiency with which management is using equity to generate revenue.
-Ideally, the amount of sales generated should greatly exceed the equity in the business.
+A high equity turnover indicates strong utilization of equity, while a low ratio may suggest underperformance or overly conservative capital use.

 How to Calculate Equity Turnover